wbelk/shopify-simple-minify/README.md

 npm install --save-dev @wbelk/shopify-simple-minify
 ```

-Add the directory `minify_modules` to the root fo your project.

-Add the sub directories `./minify_modules/modules` and `./minify_modules/source_theme`

-Copy your existing Shopify theme to `./minify_modules/source_theme`

 Add a script to `package.json`:

 ```
 "minify": "node node_modules/@wbelk/shopify-simple-minify/src/index.js"
 ```

-`npm run minify` will watch for file changes and build on any new or change.
+`npm run minify` will build directories watch for file changes and build on any new or change.

+Copy all (or parts) of your existing Shopify theme to `./minify_modules/source_theme`.
+For example, if you just want to minify a few files, create your Shopify directory like `./minify_modules/source_theme/snippets` and copy your selected snippets over, open the files and save, then they will be minified into `./snippets`.

-All contents of `./minify_modules/source_theme` will be minified/transpiled/compiled or copied over to Shopify theme directories in the root of the repo, i.e. `./minify_modules/source_theme/assets` => `./assets`
+All contents of `./minify_modules/source_theme` will be minified/transpiled/compiled or copied over to Shopify theme directories in the root of the repo, i.e. `./minify_modules/source_theme/assets` => `./assets`.

+If you're copying files into `./minify_modules/source_theme` for the first time, you'll want to restart `npm run minify`.

 ## Modules